farmers setting up trellising in Uganda

 As part of its refugee response strategy, Uganda provides refugees with access to land measuring 30 meters by 30 meters, but refugees often lack the skills and knowledge to produce a wide range of nutritious vegetables to meet the dietary needs of both children and adults.
 Because the presence of refugees puts pressure on host communities, host communities are also included in the project’s food security, income, and nutrition interventions.

-Training on a wide range of topics, from seedling production to harvest, will be delivered in a variety of ways, from intensive training of core farmer groups to farmer Field Days and radio and digital learning.
+Training on a wide range of topics, from seedling production to harvest, will be delivered in a variety of ways, from intensive training of core farmer groups to farmer Field Days, radio programs, and digital learning.
 Farmers will not only be trained in agronomic practices but also learn about the economic aspects of vegetable production, including production planning and how to calculate the rate of return on their farming investment.
 In addition, farmers will be kept updated on prevailing prices and the latest trends in the vegetable market.

 EWS-KT Partners